 Morning Time for Charlotte Mason Living and Learning

 We will use Ancient History I (Creation, Egypt, and Mesopotamia), Ancient History II (Ancient Greece and Rome), and Pilgrim’s Progress in the second half of the year.
-Those plans will be releasing over the next few months and we are super excited to share them with you!

 We love having all the beauty loop pieces and parts scheduled and ready to go.
 It helps me to be consistent and that is very important because left to my own devices, life always got in the way and we never got much of the True, good and beautiful before we started utilizing these plans.